freemansoft/speedtest-app-insights/README.md

 ## Release Notes

 The speed test team changes something in their API in April 2021.
 This changed some format that broke speedtest.py.
-You need either the 2.1.3 version of the speedtest.
+You need the 2.1.3 version, or later, of the speedtest.
 Grab it with pip3 or if not available then the following assuming you run pip not as root

 ```bash
 wget https://raw.githubusercontent.com/sivel/speedtest-cli/v2.1.3/speedtest.py -O ~/.local/lib/python3.<version>/site-packages/speedtest.py